Alien: The Roleplaying Game: Xenomorphs

 Although there may be conflict with human or android non-player characters, the major opponents are the titular aliens, known within the game as "xenomorphs".
 There are many different types, each with special and deadly attacks that can overwhelm a single character or even a band of well-trained and well-armed marines.
 As critic Patricio Kobek noted, "players are not at the top of the food chain.
 They are, in every sense, the prey."
 However, Kobek noted that players should resist the temptation to create a combat-focused character, pointing out that "thirst, starvation, exhaustion, the vacuum of space, freezing, falling, explosions, fire, disease, radiation, drowning and synthetics are but a few of the other common ways to meet your end."

 Gameplay

 The game mechanics use a simple system of rolling several six-sided dice to resolve actions.
 If the player rolls a six on any of the dice, the character is successful.
 The more difficult the action, the fewer dice the player rolls, making rolling a six more unlikely.
 Panic and stress dice can modify possible successes or failures.

 Publication history

 The film Alien was released in 1979, and was followed by several other movies in the franchise.
+The first role-playing game set in the Alien franchise was Aliens Adventure Game, released in 1991 by Leading Edge Games.

 In 2019, a team of game designers including Brandon Bowling, Paul Elliott, Andrew E. C. Gaska, Tomas Härenstam, Nils Karlén, Kosta Kostulas, Dave Semark, and Matthew Tyler-Jones created Alien: The Roleplaying Game, which was then released by the Swedish publisher Free League.

 The game was released in December 2019.